Jake Flannigan, NP

 Concentration: Primary/Acute Care - Online & Campus Based - Visit Website

-Johns Hopkins University's DNP Pediatric Dual Primary/Acute Care Nurse Practitioner program uniquely prepares advanced practice nurses to excel in pediatric healthcare.
-This top-ranked, innovative 3-year online program with onsite immersions equips students to diagnose and manage complex pediatric health conditions across primary and acute care settings.
-With an estimated tuition of $1,997 per credit, students gain comprehensive clinical expertise through 960 clinical hours and advanced scholarly training.
-Graduates become certified in both primary and acute care pediatric nursing, positioning themselves as leaders in pediatric healthcare delivery and equipped to drive meaningful patient outcomes.
+Johns Hopkins University's DNP Pediatric Dual Primary/Acute Care Nurse Practitioner program provides innovative training for advanced practice nurses.
+This three-year hybrid program uniquely prepares students to diagnose and manage complex pediatric health conditions across primary and acute care settings.
+With 960 clinical hours and advanced scholarly training, graduates earn dual certification, becoming leaders in pediatric healthcare delivery.
+The curriculum emphasizes comprehensive clinical expertise, leadership development, and driving meaningful patient outcomes in pediatric healthcare.

 Online & Campus Based - Visit Website